 Setting a time limit for sprint planning

 Sprint planning should be constrained no more than two hours for each week of the sprint.
-So, for example, the sprint planning meeting for a two-week sprint would be no longer than two hours.
+So, for example, the sprint planning meeting for a two-week sprint would be no longer than four hours.
 This is called "timeboxing", or setting a maximum amount of time for the team to accomplish a task, in this case, planning the sprint.
 The scrum master is responsible for making sure the meeting happens the timebox is understood.
 If the team is happy before the timebox is finished, then the event is over.
 A timebox is a maximum time allowed; there is no minimum time allowed.

 Focus on the outcomes, not the work